Van Aert closes gap in Tour of Britain

 Belgium's Wout van Aert moved to within four seconds of Tour of Britain leader Ethan Hayter after pipping the Briton in a sprint finish to win stage six.

-The 198km stage from Carlisle to Gateshead culminated in a three-way sprint between the overall favourites, Van Aert edging Hayter with world champion Julian Alaphilippe in third.
+The 198km stage from Carlisle to Gateshead culminated in a three-way sprint between the overall favourites - Van Aert edging Hayter with world champion Julian Alaphilippe in third.

 It was Jumbo-Visma rider Van Aert's third stage win of this year's Tour.